outrera/free-game-art/foss-copyright-infringement-records.md

   - https://opengameart.org/content/cute-cat-spritesheet (stolen from https://www.123rf.com/photo_13708512_illustration-of-cute-cat-wearing-a-red-collar-with-gold-tag.html)
   - https://opengameart.org/content/cute-dog-spritesheet (stolen from https://www.123rf.com/photo_8661585_cute-puppy.html or https://www.dreamstime.com/stock-images-cute-dog-image17899304)
   - http://opengameart.org/content/game-art-from-ant-grab (no idea where stone texture came from but, salt flats texture was stolen from http://www.gettyimages.com/detail/photo/mud-cracks-on-salt-pan-northern-cape-high-res-stock-photography/475156577)
+  - http://opengameart.org/content/some-aliens-reillustrated-from-old-game - characters from WarWind game.
+Author claims he made them from scratch, but they are still based of a very stylized characters.
+It is like drawing Spiderman or Mickey Mouse - okay as a personal fanart, but nothing more.
   - http://opengameart.org/content/fbi-chic (Dana Scully character from X-Files)
   - http://opengameart.org/content/balloons-and-balls without credit uses crown icon http://www.allvectors.com/crown-vector/ which is Creative Commons Attribution, so cant be used as public domain.
 Then we find that allvectors.com steals vectors from commercial sources: http://www.microstockgroup.com/image-sleuth/allvectors-com-free-(stolen)-vectors-for-download!/ so this crown vector is not free at all.
   - https://opengameart.org/content/sea-and-underwater-assets - author, bellow, says "It has everything what you see at the video  (not sounds)", yet archive that author uploaded does include sounds under ggj.gameproj/sounds.
 It is doubtful author produced them himself, because they include a lot of field recordings and sound design know-how, so they probably came from some archive, which disallows such sharing.